 Breaking the Rule of Thirds

 Breaking the rule of thirds can also be powerful if that approach jives with your directorial intent.
-Center framing can create tension and comedic relief, as well as help viewers make sense of characters’ surroundings.
+Here are a few ways you can break the rule:

 No one does center framing better than Stanley Kubrick and Wes Anderson.
 But both filmmakers make use of the technique in completely different ways.